nczub/5-HT1A_affinity_prediction_model/README.md

 # 5-HT1A_affinity_prediction_model
-Affinity prediction model for 5-HT1A ligands
+Affinity prediction model for 5-HT1A ligands, based on curated database (merged ZINC and ChEMBL databases)

 In attached files, there is the best prediction model of pKi affinity for the serotonin 5-HT1A receptor.